 Most human foods, in general, should not be fed to Peacocks.
 Most processed foods contain sugar, wheat, preservatives, colorants, and several other ingredients that are not healthy for Peacocks.
 Also, most of these foods are low in overall nutrition and can upset their fragile digestive system and should be kept far away from your pet Peacock.

-In the wild, Peacocks are opportunistic foragers that will eat almost anything that they come across and are not picky eaters at all.
+In the wild, Peacocks are opportunistic foragers that will eat almost anything they come across and are not picky eaters at all.
 From seeds and insects to rodents, frogs, and even snakes, anything that can fit in a Peacock’s mouth is fair game.
-In captivity, you should aim to replicate this diet as closely as possible, with around a third of their diet being high-quality commercial food.
+When keeping Peacocks as pets, you should aim to replicate this diet as closely as possible, with around a third of their diet being high-quality commercial food.

 Featured Image Credit: Piqsels